odewahn/dds-field-guide/cloud-as-default.md

-# The cloud is the default platform.
+# The cloud is the default platform

 The accelerating transition to cloud-based platforms, and platforms as a service (PaaS) in general, is one of the main drivers of the devops trend.
 Organizations have adopted these services for any of a number of reasons: